 UMR 1166 – Cardiovascular and Metabolic Diseases

-Headed by Dr Wilfried Le Goff
+Led by Dr Wilfried Le Goff

-The UMR is run by 5 teams
+The UMR is made up of 5 teams

-Headed by Pr Philippe CHARRON
+Led by Prof. Philippe CHARRON

 Team 2 – Atherothrombosis and Applied Pharmacology

-Headed by Dr Michel ZEITOUNI
+Led by Dr Michel ZEITOUNI

 Study of cardiovascular diseases mainly linked to atherothrombosis, from therapeutic strategies to preventive education.